NIGHT SAILING: SMALL RITES AND ANCIENT EMOTIONS

 Sunset is probably the moment when night sailing really starts.
 On the emotional level, first of all.
-I think it doesn’t matter how many nights you spend at sea.
-With experience, of course, small fears disappear, preparation gestures become more precise, on-board organisation has no uncertainties.
-But I think that, when night approaches, sailing suspends its rhythm for some moments and anybody feels that something is changing.
+I think it doesn’t matter how many nights you have spent at sea throughout your life.
+With experience, of course, small fears disappear, preparation gestures become more precise, on-board organization has no uncertainties.
+But I think that, when night approaches, sailing suspends its rhythm for some moments, anybody feels that something is changing and, within the microcosm of the boat, night changes attitudes and even spaces.

 The night told in these pictures is the third one of a long crossing (about 1000 miles) between Turkey and Italy.
 For two of the three members of our crew it is the third time ever but it is clear that the two previous ones have already created a sort of habit with the preparation gestures started before it got dark.